hobbit-project/java-sdk-example/README.md

 This repository contains basic implementations required to start development of the HOBBIT-related software (benchmarks and systems)

+# Usage
-# Before you start
+## Before start
 1) Make sure that docker is installed (or install it by `sudo curl -sSL https://get.docker.com/ | sh`)
 2) Clone the repository (`git clone https://github.com/hobbit-project/java-sdk-example.git`)
+3) Make sure that hobbit-java-sdk dependency is installed into your local maven repository

-# How to create a benchmark
+## How to create a benchmark
 1) Configure the contents of the [ExampleDockersBuilder](https://github.com/hobbit-project/java-sdk-example/blob/master/src/main/java/org/hobbit/sdk/examples/docker/ExampleDockersBuilder.java) file (repo path, imagenamePrefix, jarFileName, dockerWorkDir)
 2) Run checkHealth() from [ExampleBenchmarkTest](https://github.com/hobbit-project/java-sdk-example/blob/master/src/test/java/org/hobbit/sdk/examples/ExampleBenchmarkTest.java) (execute components as java code, you may hit the breakpoints inside your code)
 3) Do 'mvn package -DskipTests=true'